 What are unique aspects of this course?
 There are two unique features.
 First is the inclusion of the “parent voice.”
 NICU graduate parents were involved in the original development and publication of the “Recommendations for Psychosocial Support of NICU Parents,” and their involvement has continued through every phase of this course’s creation.
 Graduate parents will also be responding to questions and comments in the Discussion Forum of the course.
 Second is that your NICU staff receives customized content specific to your NICU’s operation, should you desire to include it.
 What are the main content areas?
 The course includes seven 1-hour lessons, each available for continuing education credit.
 The following topics are covered:

-Can we sign up for less than all seven of the lessons in the course?
+Can we sign our team up for less than all seven of the lessons in the course?
 All seven lessons in the course are being offered together; they represent the content areas of the “Interdisciplinary Recommendations for Psychosocial Support of NICU Parents.”
 If you feel your NICU is already employing state-of-the-art practices in a particular course subject area, we can discuss removing that lesson for your staff.
 However, the course’s lessons can serve as a review, as well as a way to educate new NICU staff members as they join your team.